-Personal capacity limits on People Capacity views are calculated using the number of remaining working days of the Sprint (Iteration) or Release, the number of Weekly Hours available for a Person, and the Percent Participating value taken from user allocations.
+Personal capacity limits on People Capacity and Capacity Calculation views are calculated using the number of remaining working days of the Sprint (Iteration) or Release, the number of Weekly Hours available for a Person, and the Percent Participating value taken from user allocations.

 People Capacity is calculated in a different manner for work scopes that belong to Projects (i.e. Iterations or Sprints, and Releases) and Teams (i.e. Team Iterations).
 Both cases are described below.

 People capacity is calculated only for single Iteration / Release / TeamIteration so far.
 The capacity is calculated separately per each Release or Iteration.
 Your Releases should not overlap by start and end dates, because people capacity is not distributed in Releases that are run in parallel.

 Personal capacity limits are shown only when the Effort of work items is estimated with the Ideal Hours unit.
 Points are not supported.

 Personal Capacity Limit in Iterations (Sprints) and Releases

 Four values are multiplied together for every Person:

 Capacity = R * H * W * P

 This value is amount of working days remaining till the end of work scope period (Release / Sprint /Team Iteration).
 For non-started periods the capacity values are maximal.
 When the work scope period is current (in progress), then capacity decreases day by day.
 For past work scope periods personal Capacity is always 0.